kenmaro3/idash2021/README.md

 at https://github.com/kenmaro3/SEAL/tree/ckks_coeff_365**

 By using this coefficient for CKKS, we can have advantages for speed significantly.
-Since we can pack two vectors in forward-backward order to calculate inner product of two which uses intrinsic convolutional operation of two polynomial, we do not have to operate rotation operation in the case of CKKS canonical embedded encoding.
+Since we can pack two vectors in forward-backward order to calculate inner product of two.
+Since it uses intrinsic convolutional operation of two polynomial, we do not have to operate rotation operation as should be done for sure in CKKS canonical embedded encoding method.

 For example, we want to calculate inner product of two vectors,
 $W = {2, 4, 1}$, $X = {1, 2, 2}$,